twisdale/FMListToJSONArray/README.md

 			 or a field
 			 	Set Field (TO:SomeField; "Ford¶BMW¶Fiat")

-			 The elements of the list can be inspected using by using Filemaker functions RightValues or LeftValues both of which which return a CR at the end of the result. for example,
+			 The elements of the list can be inspected using by using FileMaker functions RightValues or LeftValues both of which which return a CR at the end of the result. for example,
 				 RightValues ( "Ford¶BMW¶Fiat" ; 1 )  & "Test"  returns:
 				 Fiat